gyrokinetics/gs2pp/README.md

     def gs2pp_interface( command, package_function, options ):

 The parameters `command` and `package_function` are strings, and options is a dict.
-This function must return different things according to the value of command:
+This function must do different things according to the value of `command`.

-- `plot` an object which implements `plot` function and overloads the `+` operator
-- `json` a json object (TBC)
-- `netcdf` unspecified: in this case the subpackage writes the netcdf file itself

-## CodeRunner Integration

-The CodeRunner gs2 module will use the RubyPython bridge to access `gs2pp` via the wrapper.
-This will allow the functionality of `gs2pp` to be applied and combined across multiple gs2 runs managed by `coderunner`.